On the Beta Transformation

-Although the digits $b_{k}$ must be zero or one, this definition of irreducibility, plus the counting, suggests some relationship to the irreducible polynomials over the field $\text{\ensuremath{\mathbb{F}}}_{2}$, as that is what the definition of OEIS A001037 counts.
-Yet the relationship, if any, is quite unclear.\footnote{A hypothesis presented in a later section suggests that each orbit should be thought of as a Galois group, with the length of the orbit corresponding to the number of elements in the Galois group.
-It seems that this might explain much of the structure.}
+Equivalently, the quadratic is a factor of the quartic; the quartic is not relatively prime with respect to the quadratic.

+The reason for the appearance of the necklace-counting function is straightforward: it is counting the number of distinct orbits of a given length.
+An orbit of length $\nu$ is, by definition, a point $x$ such that $x=T_{\beta}^{\nu}\left(x\right)$.
+Such an orbit generates a binary string, of length $\nu$ corresponding to whether $T_{\beta}^{j}\left(x\right)<1/2$ is true or not.
+A cyclic permutation of such a string still corresponds to the same orbit; a reversed permutation does not: thus, it is a necklace without reversal.
+The necklace-counting function gives the number of distinct, unique orbits of a given length that cannot be factored into shorter orbits.
+The beta transformation has the property that every possible orbit does occur; none are prohibited.

+Yet, the bit-string defining the polynomial is not a necklace; it cannot be rotated.
+Each bit-string corresponds to a unique polynomial, having roots that differ from those of other polynomials.
+The polynomials also have a canonical order, fixed as the integer that generates the bit-string; they cannot be reordered.
+Ideas such as Lyndon words apply to the orbits, but not to the defining polynomials.
+The ordering of the polynomials is \emph{not} the lexicographic ordering of the Lyndon words, and cannot be brought into this order.

 The values of $M_{n}$ are given explicitly by Moreau's necklace-counting function